MorganStenberg/murder-mystery/README.md

 ### End of game
 When the user has reached the end of the story branch that they have traversed, they are presented with a text concluding the game and ASCII art adding "The End".
 They can now choose between playing again or ending the game.
 If they choose to play again they are taken back to the first choice of the game.
+They are also presented with some information about their chosen path in the game, how many that has chosen that exact path before them and how many that has played the game in total.
+This information is taken from an google sheet that stores the paths of all the users and then compares that to the current path taken by the user.
 ![Screenshort of the terminal when end of game is reached](documentation/end_game.PNG)

 ### Goodbye screen